Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- In his three matchups against the Texans, Westbrook-Ikhine's 35.7 receiving yards average is 12.2 more than his over/under for Sunday's game (23.5).
+- Westbrook-Ikhine has averaged 35.7 receiving yards per game over his three career matchups against the Texans, 13.2 more than his over/under in Sunday's game.

 Recent Performances

-- Westbrook-Ikhine did not record a catch in last week's game versus the Dolphins.

-- Westbrook-Ikhine's over his last three outings stat line reveals six catches for 70 yards.
+- Westbrook-Ikhine's stat line in his last three games includes six grabs for 70 yards.
 He averaged 23.3 yards per game, and was targeted 12 times.

 Westbrook-Ikhine's Tennessee Teammates